jamiekaren/GifTastic/README.md

-# Aveneger's Gif Tastic App Creator
+# Avenger's Gif Tastic App Creator

 This app will let you explore the various Avenger character buttons at the top to generate a random 10 gifs to the page for your viewing pleasure.
 You also have the option to add a topic yourself.